webscreens/screen-enumeration/security_and_privacy.md

 On its own, it does not.
-In conjunction with the proposed [Window Placement API](https://github.com/spark008/window-placement/blob/master/EXPLAINER.md), this API could enable use cases that require opening a window in fullscreen mode on a display that does not contain a window with that origin at the time.
+In conjunction with the proposed [Window Placement API](https://github.com/spark008/window-placement/blob/master/EXPLAINER.md), this API could enable use cases where a window is opened in fullscreen mode on a display that does not contain a window accessible to that origin at the time.

 ## 2.12 What temporary identifiers might this specification create or expose to the web?